mishaturnbull/EmailGUI/docs/configuration.md

 > Let's say we're sending 9,000 emails.
 > I want to use limited multithreading mode.
-> I take sqrt(9000) = 94.86), so I decide to use 90 threads with 100 emails each.
+> I take sqrt(9000) = 94.86, so I decide to use 90 threads with 100 emails each.

 If you don't like the sound of 90 worker threads (I don't), you could also play around with the numbers a bit and use 9 threads with 1000 emails each.

 The numerical entry field next to the `Limited:` radioselector is the number of threads to be spawned.

-*Note*: When using Gmail, I have found that sending with more than 15 threads tends to cause SMTP 421 errors (`Service not available, closing transmissino channel`).
+*Note*: When using Gmail, I have found that sending with more than 15 threads tends to cause SMTP 421 errors (`Service not available, closing transmission channel`).
 Other users doing similar tasks report that this error seems to be thrown in the case of too many concurrent connections to Gmail's SMTP server from 1 IP address.

 ### Unlimited Multithreading (MT-ULIM)